 It will likely save you money

-The Deutschlandticket can save you a lot of money and will probably be useful for anyone planning to use public transportation in Germany.
+The Deutschlandticket can save you a lot of money and will probably be beneficial for anyone planning to use public transportation in Germany.

 Even if you just plan to use buses/subways/trams for three or four days while visiting a larger city, like Berlin and Munich, it should be cheaper than other options.